-- 2.4.1 The cost function and its gradient - 2.4.2 Interface between control variable and model arrays
+- 2.4.1 The cost function and its gradient

+- 2.4.2 Interface between control variable and model arrays

-2.5 The assimilation window
+- The assimilation window

-2.6 Tangent linear physics
+- 2.6 3D variational assimilation (with the first-guess at appropriate time)

-- 2.6.1 Set-up
+- 2.6.1 Introduction

-- 2.6.2 Mixed-phase thermodynamics
+- 2.6.2 Solution algorithm

-- 2.6.3 Vertical diffusion
+- 2.6.3 Main differences with respect to 4D-Var

-- 2.6.4 Subgrid scale orographic effects
+- 2.6.4 Data selection

-- 2.6.5 Radiation

-- 2.6.6 Large-scale condensation and precipitation

-- 2.6.7 Moist convection

-- 2.6.8 Trajectory management

 This part of the documentation covers the top level controls of 4D-Var.
 It gives a detailed description of the solution algorithm, and the various steps that are performed during a 4D-Var simulation (SIM4D).
 The procedure consists of nested iterations, called inner and outer loops, which communicate through files that either contain meteorological fields, observations, or parameters.
 The data flow is documented in Chapter 13.
-All of this chapter also applies to 3D-Var with some exceptions which will be detailed in Chapter 3.
 The interpolation of model fields to observation points (OBSHOR) and the organization of the data in memory (yomsp, yommvo) is described in Chapter 5.
 The structure of the computation of the observation cost function and its gradient, managed by the routines OBSV and TASKOB can also be found in Chapter 5.
 The background term and the 'change-of-variable' operators are explained in Chapter 4.